I’ve been to Sydney five times on three trips to Australia, and every time, it’s rained heavily at some point.

 We flew from Alice Springs to Sydney.
 After we’d got into the city and found a place to stay, we walked toward the harbour, through the forest of skyscrapers around the central business district.
 Sydney Harbour is so famous that it almost seems unbelievable that it’s real, and I’ll never forget my first sight of Circular Quay, with the Bridge to the left and the Opera House to the right.

 Kata Tjuta is a collection of giant red rocks about 20 miles from Uluru.
-The tallest rocks are taller than Uluru but Kata Tjuta is far less well know.
-I hadn’t heard of it before we arrived in Yulara.
+The tallest rocks are taller than Uluru but I hadn’t even heard of it before we arrived in Yulara.
 We headed out there to have a look around, and did an excellent walk through the rocks.
 We passed through the Valley of the Winds, and the six of us were the only people in sight in the vastness of the landscape.
 I felt like we were walking on the surface of Mars.
-Although it was winter, and bitterly cold at night, temperatures were high enough in the day for us to feel pretty exhausted by the end of our circuit.
-We’d only taken two small bottles of water, and signs at the start of the trail made it clear that in summer, that would have been a lethal error.

 To get from Perth to Adelaide we took the train.
-Not just any old train, though – this is one of the great train journeys, taking nearly two days to cross the fearsomely empty expanse of the Nullarbor Plain.
 We rumbled out of East Perth station in the early afternoon, and until nightfall we wound our way through some fairly green countryside.
 At 11pm we arrived in Kalgoorlie, and in the morning we were deep into the desert.
-The line was a single track, and so the train would occasionally stop in the middle of nowhere to let something else pass.
+The line was a single track, and so the train would occasionally stop at a passing loop in the middle of nowhere, sometimes waiting for a long time for whatever was coming in the other direction.
 An announcement was made that getting off the train at any point like this would be a seriously bad idea.
 “If you get left behind”, said the announcer, “you will die.”
-It was strange to think that I was able to traverse such lethal terrain in a comfortable train.
-On the second day we travelled along the longest straight stretch of track in the world, three hundred miles without a single bend.
-It was monotonous enough for me; I wondered how the drivers did it without going insane.
-I thought we might be able to get up some serious [...]